 Overall I did enjoy this book, and if you liked the first book, I do think you’ll find the follow up to be a good read, just maybe not as enthralling as the first.

-I received Miranda and Caliban as an ARC on NetGalley in exchange for an honest review
+I received this book from Netgalley in exchange for an honest review.

-Rating: 4 stars
+Rating: 2.5 stars